violacaroline/applied-iot-airquality/README.md

 I chose this platform due to it's simple setup and ability to show data and also possibly integrate it with other platforms.
 It is also a womanled company which I liked!

 #### **Own implemented API and dotnet Blazor frontend**

+I also implemented my own platform.
+My Pico W will post data via MQTT to Adafruit, I then let my API request the data available in Adafruits API, it will transform the data to what I need for the client and this client will then display the data in a pie and line chart.
+I chose to do this for my own challenge and also learn a bit about a new programming language.

 ### The code